Ford Mustang Mach-E SUV - Engines, drive & performance

 The Ford Mustang Mach-E is capable of covering ground at an impressive rate

 The Standard Range model has 266bhp, but its torque figure increases if the buyer chooses four-wheel drive, thanks to the addition of a second motor for the front wheels.
 Meanwhile, the Extended Range Mach-E gets 290bhp with rear-wheel drive or 346bhp with a dual-motor setup.
-Even the most basic version can get from 0-62mph in less than seven seconds, while the current range-topper takes just 5.1 seconds.
+Even the most basic rear-wheel-drive model with a single motor can get from 0-62mph in 6.9 seconds, while the current range-topper takes just 5.1 seconds.
 That's not as quick as the fastest Tesla Model Y, but should be plenty fast enough for the vast majority of SUV buyers, while showing most petrol and diesel SUVs a clean pair of heels with relative ease.

 With almost endless ways to tune how its electric motors respond, Ford has given the Mach-E three driving modes that have a big effect on the way it drives.
 Whisper is our favourite, favouring driving range and softening the throttle response, making it easier to drive smoothly.
 Active is the default setting, while Untamed (a nod to the Mustang theme) makes acceleration more instant, pushing you back in your seat, but also pipes in fake V8 engine sounds.